 A complicated but promising market

 With the One Child Policy, all parents expect a lot from their children in China.
 They are under strong societal and parental pressure to be the best and get prestigious jobs in the future.
 No parent will encourage his child to become a skater!
 Children rarely even have time to indulge in a passion not chosen by their parents because they are often enrolled in evening classes.

 However, the generations are changing.
 Young people are more and more open-minded.
 And the generation of young parents will be able to give more freedom to their future children and create a big change regarding what is considered as “politically correct”.
 In addition, there is a good chance that Chinese skaters will share and pass on their passion to their children.
 Today there are more than 20 million skaters around the world.
 The Chinese are occupying an increasingly important share in this, and this share should not stop increasing!

 How to benefit from this growing market?

-Depending on your field, you can either organize skateboarding or extreme sports events, or enjoy the success of these (through sponsorship or on-site stands for example).
-The FISE (International Festival of Extreme Sports) has proved that China is ready for this “urban cultural revolution” by adding Chengdu (capital city of Sichuan Province) in its world tour!
+Depending on your field, you can either organize skateboarding or extreme sports events or enjoy the success of these (through sponsorship or on-site stands for example).
+The FISE (International Festival of Extreme Sports) has proved that China is ready for this “urban cultural revolution” by adding Chengdu (the capital city of Sichuan Province) to its world tour!

 For more visibility and advice to enter the Chinese market, contact Gentlemen Marketing Agency!